kstep/graphicsmagick/PerlMagick/README.txt

         su root (if necessary)
         make install

+    [ Note that the following procedure for building a static PerlMagick seems to work only for perl 5.8.8 and earlier ]

     To create and install a new 'perl' executable (replacing your existing PERL interpreter!) with PerlMagick statically linked (but other libraries linked statically or dynamically according